How to Clean Soccer Cleats: 6 Fast and Easy Steps

 Step 4: Wash Shoe Laces:

-The final step of the cleaning process is to clean your laces, which you can put inside of a washing machine with the rest of your soccer bag essentials such as training jerseys, socks, grip socks, shorts, headbands etc.
+The final step of the cleaning process is to clean your laces, which you can put inside of a washing machine with the rest of your soccer bag essentials, such as training jerseys, socks, grip socks, shorts, headbands, etc.

-It is best to hand-wash cleats to avoid any damage so it is best to avoid putting your cleats in the washing machine.Step 5:
+It is best to hand-wash cleats to avoid damage, so avoid putting them in the washing machine.

 Step 5: Drying Your Soccer Cleats

-Step 6: Use a spray or deoderant
+Step 6: Use a spray or deodorant

-Once your cleats are dry you can spray them with one final touch of spray or deodorant to get rid of stubborn smells.
+Once your cleats are dry, you can spray them with one final touch of spray or deodorant to get rid of stubborn smells.

 how to clean soccer cleats